-At least for compensation, I banked on the idea that this was going to be the last class for today.
-Tomorrow, I had the whole afternoon off.
+At least for compensation, I knew that this was going to be my last class today.
+And tomorrow?
+Ha.
+I had the whole afternoon off.

-I finally located the room I was looking for and quickly entered it, just as the teacher was on the verge of ramming the door of the classroom against my face.
+I finally located the room I was looking for and quickly entered it, just as the teacher was on the verge of ramming the door of the classroom shut in my face.

 I slipped in rapidly.
 Mumbling a quick apology, I took an empty seat in the second row, trying to avoid the set of bemused glances being thrown my way.
-I was in the process of catching my breath when the professor, who looked somewhat in his mid-forties, turned to me, the corners of his mouth twisting upwards.
+I was catching my breath when the professor, who looked somewhere in mid-forties, turned to me, the corners of his mouth twisting upwards.
 "Well, better late than never, ne?"
 His eyes crinkled, forming lines instigated by age.

 He turned to the class, the light expression on his face quickly replaced by that of a grave one.
 "However, that philosophy does not apply to getting work accomplished.
 That's the very reason why today, as soon as possible, I am going to insinuate the finer points of literature.
 Insinuate in the sense that I am leading you towards the path of self-discovery."

-By his initial facade, I could tell he was a man of caliber, one to be regarded as wise and precautious, but affable at the same time.
-Which was probably why nobody seized the temporary silence by groaning or complaining at the notion of working their butts off at the first day of class.
+By his initial aura, I assumed he was a man of caliber, someone wise and precautious, but affable at the same time.
+Which was probably why nobody seized the temporary silence by groaning or complaining at the notion of working their butts off on the first day of class.

-"Which I hope to accomplish by pairing you off by twos.
+"Which I hope to accomplish by pairing you off.
 I have always believed that two minds are better than one.
-By the way, this pairing shall be consistent until the end of the semester.
-But before that, shall we get beyond the formalities?"
-He smiled kindly, giving anyone the impression that he truly loved his job, and had embarked himself on the journey of drilling noteworthy lessons into the minds of young students.
+By the way, this pairing will remain until the end of the semester.
+But before that, shall we deal with the formalities?"
+He smiled kindly, giving anyone the impression that he truly loved his job, and had embarked himself on the journey of drilling important lessons in the minds of young students.